DanielSabba/MLOps22/MidTerm.md

 In regards to the fairness of the baseline model, we discovered certain features that the model is unfair towards.
 Specifically, for the Boston dataset, the "Indus" feature resulted in bias, as both the "independence" and "seperation" terms of the "Dalex" module exceeded the epsilon range of 0.8 - 1.25 (the default range).
 This indicates that the model is biased.
 Similarly, for the French Motor dataset, the "exposure" feature caused an unfair model, with both the "independence" and "seperation" terms again exceeding the epsilon range of 0.8 - 1.25 <br>

 **How will we measure the metric?**<br>
-We will compare our improved baseline with market common implementations with several datasets.<br>
+We will compare our improved pipeline that holds feature-selection, outlier-detection and data reweighing abilities to the baseline modes, we will explore the generated insights on the given train datasets and measure its reliability and performance.<br>

 ## Plan
 * Phase 1 - Explenatory data analysis. deadline - 24/12